 Dual qualification status

-Dual qualification means that a teacher is qualified to teach two different subject areas within schools, such as History and English, or Mathematics and Physics.
+Dual qualification means that a teacher is qualified to teach two different subject areas within schools, such as History and Geography, or Mathematics and Physics.

 We welcome applications for dual subject qualification and can accommodate many dualities.
 One exception to dual qualification is Design and Technology as this is already considered a double subject in Scotland.
 For the academic year 2021 – 22, we will be focussing upon the following combinations: